TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Usage.md

 We can download any `image` and intercept the upload request with `Burp Suite`.

-To do it, we will select this image on the application and click on `"Submit"`:
+To do it, we'll select an image on the application and click on `"Submit"`:

 <br />